DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_tooltip_timeout_config.md - sets the timeout in milliseconds before the tooltip is displayed for a task
 - api/gantt_touch_config.md - enables/disables the touch support for the Gantt chart
 - api/gantt_touch_drag_config.md - defines the time period in milliseconds that is used to differ the long touch gesture from the scroll gesture
-- api/gantt_touch_feedback_config.md - enables/disables vibration while moving tasks on touch devices
+- api/gantt_touch_feedback_config.md - returns vibration feedback before/after drag and drop on touch devices
-- api/gantt_touch_feedback_duration_config.md - defines how long the vibration lasts during tasks moving on touch devices (in milliseconds)
+- api/gantt_touch_feedback_duration_config.md - defines the duration of vibration feedback before/after drag and drop on touch devices (in milliseconds)
 - api/gantt_type_renderers_config.md - redefines functions responsible for displaying different types of tasks
 - api/gantt_types_config.md - stores the names of lightbox's structures (used for different types of tasks)
 - api/gantt_undo_config.md - enables the Undo functionality for the gantt